 These include benazepril (Lotensin®), enalapril (Vasotec®), candesartan (Atacand®), fosinopril (Monopril®) and others.

-In general, erectile dysfunction is rarely a side effect of ACE inhibitors.
-Other medications for high blood pressure, including alpha-blockers and angiotensin-receptor blockers (ARBs), also rarely contribute to ED.
+In general, erectile dysfunction is rarely a side effect of ACE inhibitors, according to an article published by Harvard Health.
+Other medications for high blood pressure, including alpha-blockers and angiotensin II receptor blockers (ARBs), also rarely contribute to ED.

 These medications work by increasing the rate of blood flow to the erectile tissue of your penis, making it easier to get and maintain an erection when you’re sexually aroused.